feathersui/lime-openfl-maven-plugin/README.md

 - The [Haxe](https://haxe.org/download/) compiler must be installed.

-## Installation

-Currently, the plugin must be built and installed manually.
-See below.

 ## Usage

 The _lime-openfl-maven-plugin_ includes a couple of goals for building Lime projects.